 Funded Summer Undergraduate Research Internship in Pharmaceutics and Drug Delivery

-The Department of Pharmaceutics and Pharmaceutical Chemistry (PHCEU) offers four funded summer research internships for undergraduate students at US institutions majoring in science and engineering.
-This program provides an opportunity for students to gain first-hand experience in scientific research under the mentorship of world-class scientists.
-Participation in this program will help students gain experience in pharmaceutics and drug delivery research and prepare for pursuing graduate studies.
-Research areas in the department include drug delivery, gene therapy, cell-based delivery, immunotherapeutics and vaccines, precision medicine, and theranostics.
+Molecular Pharmaceutics (PHCEU) funded summer research internships provide undergraduate students majoring in science and engineering at US institutions a opportunity to gain first-hand experience in scientific research under the mentorship of world-class scientists.
+Participation in this program gives students experience in pharmaceutics and drug delivery research and helps prepare them for pursuing graduate studies.
+Research areas include drug delivery, gene therapy, cell-based delivery, immunotherapeutics and vaccines, precision medicine and theranostics.

 What is Pharmaceutics?